Hotels in Iran

 Intercity VIP BUS

 Mount Damavand as Natural Attraction in Tehran is known as the highest mountain in Iran and the Middle East, as well as the highest volcanic peak in Asia, is located in northern Iran.
 Mount Damavand is located in the north of Iran, in the central part of the Alborz mountain range in the south of the Caspian Sea and in the Larijan district of Amol city.
 This magnificent mountain is located in Mazandaran province in terms of divisions.
 In addition, this mountain is visible from the cities of Tehran, Qom and Varamin, as well as the Caspian Sea, during the sunny and sunny weather.

-Alamkuh Mountain as Natural Attraction which is known as Iran's Alpine is in Gilan .A mountain range with over 160 peaks above 4000 meters, with glaciers and a modest wall in the world.
+Mount Alamkuh as Natural Attraction which is known as Iran's Alpine is in Gilan .A mountain range with over 160 peaks above 4000 meters, with glaciers and a modest wall in the world.
 Alamkuh is a mountain named with a height of 4850 meters, located in the Takht-e-Solomon area of Mazandaran province.
 Mount Alamkuh is the second highest peak in Iran after Damavand.
 Most of the reputation of this summit is due to the wall located on the northern slopes and has the most technical and hardest climbing and climbing paths in Iran.
 This wall in Iran has a place like K2 in the world.